-Owing to the COVID-19 pandemic, Finnish missions/VFS Global Centers are not currently seeing applicants for residence permit interviews.
-You must take the interview before you can be given a residence permit.
+Owing to the COVID-19 pandemic, VFS Global Centers are not currently seeing applicants for residence permit interviews.
+You must take the interview before you can be issued a residence permit.
 However, the Finnish Consulates may, in urgent cases, make appointments for applicants.
 Please contact directly the Finnish Consulates to inquire a possibility for an appointment.

 According to the Finnish Immigration Service Migri, you can submit your permit application via Migri’s online service Enter Finland and pay the processing fee online.
 However, Migri will begin to process your application once your identity has been verified at the Finnish mission or VFS Global Center.

-Please keep checking also the VFS Global Center website, the Ministry for Foreign Affairs’ website and finlandabroad.fi for the latest information on the situation with the missions/VFS Global Centers.
+Please keep checking also the VFS Global Center website, the Ministry for Foreign Affairs’ website and finlandabroad.fi for the latest information on VFS Global Center appointment availability and updates on traveling to Finland.